German economy minister calls on Balkan states to tackle corruption | DW | 05.07.2019

 The conference discussed EU integration for six Balkan nations.
 Germany initiated the discussions for their integration into the bloc in 2014.

-Representatives from Serbia, Albania, North-Macedonia, Bosnia-Herzegovina, Montenegro and Kosovo, all EU candidate countries, were present at the conference.
+Representatives from Serbia, Albania, North Macedonia, Bosnia-Herzegovina, Montenegro and Kosovo — all of which are EU candidate countries — were present at the conference.

-Altmaier emphasized the economic advantages of having new countries in the EU.
+Altmaier emphasized the economic advantages of welcoming new countries into the bloc.

 Read more: Serbia: Fighting for journalism ethics